lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Cache/EntityCache{T}.md

 # GetOrCreate method

-Returns a cached for the given user ID or creates a new with that ID
+Returns a cached {T} for the given user ID or creates a new {T} with that ID

 ```csharp
 public T GetOrCreate(Snowflake id)